pR0Ps/NetChatLink/README.md

 Final notes
 -----------

-This project is a fork of Burek's [MyIrcDcLinks](http://myircdclinks.sourceforge.net/).It is the result of me using his codebase, fixing a few bugs, and adding features such as ADC support, IRC channel keys, custom OP lists, and a few other things.
+This project is a fork of Burek's [MyIrcDcLinks](http://myircdclinks.sourceforge.net/).

+It is the result of me using his codebase, fixing a few bugs, and adding features such as ADC support, IRC channel keys, custom OP lists, and a few other things.

 Hopefully you put it to good use.